koding/kdlearn/guides/domains/index.md

 an **A Record** with your domain provider.

 To configure either of these record types, refer to your provider's guides and create the record of the type that you prefer.
+Once you have created the record on your domain registrar's panel, paste in the VM Address from above to the `Record Value` of your domain providers DNS panel.
+This will point your Domain to the Address that the host resolves to.
 > type:tip
 > You can use either type.
 There's no difference from our end.

-Once you have created the record on your domain registrar's panel, paste in the VM Address from above to the `Record Value`.
-This will point your Domain to the Address that the host resolves to.

 ## The Waiting Game
 If the record you are creating is new, it should resolve very quickly.
 If